Company Values

 • Become a Copy Editor & Proofreader Certificate, Udemy, 2023

-• Professional Communication and Office Management Certificate, University CT, 2018
+• Professional Communication and Office Management Certificate, University of Cape Town, 2018

 • Visual Basic 6 Software Programming Diploma, Hatfield Business College, 2001